-And agencies should understand that their IoT devices, like the connected cameras on military bases and routers in vehicles, have privileged accounts associated with them that must be managed with appropriate access controls.
-These can leverage risk factor and behavioral analytics to heighten security in a way that minimizes friction for end users.
+And agencies should understand that their IoT devices, such as the connected cameras on military bases and routers in vehicles, have privileged accounts associated with them that must be managed with appropriate access controls.
+These can increasingly leverage risk factor and behavioral analytics to heighten security in a way that minimizes friction for end users.

 Agencies Must Get Agile

 The government should also move toward agile management methods in the procurement, deployment and operation of IT systems.
 Agile methods utilize continuous feedback loops to improve efficiencies and security.